vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entities-overview.md

 A Runtime Defined Entity (RDE) is a package that contains a JSON payload.

-Each RDE is an instance of a [RDE Type](defined-entity-types.md) that specifies the format of the JSON payload using a JSON Schema.
+Each RDE is an instance of an [RDE Type](defined-entity-types.md) that specifies the format of the JSON payload using a JSON Schema.

 An RDE Type may implement a number of [RDE Interfaces](defined-interfaces.md) that categorize it